Pulover/PuloversMacroCreator/Documentation/About.md

 # Change Log

+## Version 5.2.9
+* Fixed bugs in duplicate and paste in groups.
+* Fixed mixed history when adding slots after using undo.

 ## Version 5.2.8
 * Added option to show Group names as comments in *View menu* > *Preview Script* and Preview toolbar.